 top of page

-She recently earned her Master of Music in Opera Performance from Boston Conservatory, studying under Dr. Rebecca Folsom.
-A passionate advocate for her Latin American heritage, Laura enjoys performing art songs by composers such as Jaime León, María Grever, and Alberto Ginastera.
+Laura is a proud alumna of the Boston Conservatory at Berklee, where she earned both a Bachelor of Music in Voice Performance with an Opera Emphasis and a Master of Music in Opera Performance.
+She currently studies with Rebecca Folsom.
+A passionate advocate for her Latin American heritage, Laura enjoys performing art songs by composers including Jaime León Ferro, María Grever, and Alberto Ginastera.

 bottom of page